-TMP/SMX 15 mg/kg/day (of the TMP component) po q 6 to 12 h or high doses of a sulfonamide alone (eg, sulfadiazine 1 g po q 4 to 6 h) are used.
-Because most cases respond slowly, a dose that maintains a sulfonamide blood concentration of 12 to 15 mg/dL 2 h after the last dose must be continued for ≥ 6 mo.
+TMP/SMX 15 mg/kg/day (of the TMP component) orally every 6 to 12 hours or high doses of a sulfonamide alone (eg, sulfadiazine 1 g orally every 4 to 6 hours) are used.
+Because most cases respond slowly, a dose that maintains a sulfonamide blood concentration of 12 to 15 mg/dL 2 hours after the last dose must be continued for ≥ 6 months.
 In immunocompromised patients and patients with disseminated disease, TMP/SMX should be used with amikacin, imipenem, or meropenem pending species identification and susceptibility testing results.

-When sulfonamide hypersensitivity or refractory infection is present, amikacin, a tetracycline (particularly minocycline), imipenem/cilastatin, meropenem, ceftriaxone, cefotaxime, extended-spectrum fluoroquinolones (eg, moxifloxacin), dapsone, or cycloserine can be used.
-Linezolid and tigecycline may be effective alternatives.
+When sulfonamide hypersensitivity or refractory infection is present, amikacin, a tetracycline (particularly minocycline), imipenem/cilastatin, meropenem, ceftriaxone, cefotaxime, extended-spectrum fluoroquinolones (eg, moxifloxacin), or dapsone can be used.
+Tigecycline may be an effective alternative.
 In vitro susceptibility data should guide the choice of alternative drugs.

-Immunosuppression and chronic pulmonary disease are predisposing factors, but about half of patients have no preexisting disease.
+Immunosuppression and chronic pulmonary disease are predisposing factors, but up to 30% of patients have no preexisting disease.

-Pneumonia is typical, but skin and CNS infections are common; hematogenous spread can involve almost any organ.
+Pneumonia is typical, but skin and central nervous system infections are common; hematogenous spread can involve almost any organ.